 Under the Proposed Action, there would be short-term, negligible adverse impacts to human health and safety during construction.
-The potential for adverse impacts is greater under Alternative 2 as the processing of COV traffic would remain onsite during construction at the RHC LPOE, resulting in a higher risk for traffic-related accidents, as well as due to increased potential to encounter contaminated soils in the Alternative 2 Expansion Area.
+The potential for adverse impacts is greater under Alternatives 2 and 3 compared to Alternative 1 as the processing of COV traffic would remain onsite during construction at the RHC LPOE, resulting in a higher risk for traffic-related accidents, as well as increased potential to encounter contaminated soils in the Alternative 2 or 3 Expansion Areas.
 During operations, long-term beneficial impacts are expected as COV traffic would be relocated to the new Commercial LPOE and, therefore, would result in improved traffic safety conditions for workers at the RHC LPOE and the City of Douglas.

 Cumulatively, development projects identified in Section 4.2, along with the Proposed Action, could result in short-term, negligible to minor adverse impacts to human health and safety during construction; and long-term negligible to minor cumulative beneficial impacts would be expected during operation.
 The development projects would have similar negligible to minor impacts for construction and operation activities as those potentially resulting from actions discussed from the Proposed Action, as described in Section 3.13.2.
 Risks to health and safety of personnel and patrons would increase slightly during the construction phase of the projects; however, these risks would be minimized by adhering to OSHA regulations, the use of protective gear and equipment, and the implementation of BMPs.
 Project-specific impacts from hazardous waste and materials would be reduced through conformance with applicable regulatory requirements and implementation of appropriate avoidance, management, and mitigation measures as required by OSHA and RCRA.
 Therefore, the potential adverse cumulative impacts associated with human health and safety would not be significant when considered with other present and future projects.
 The potential presence and exposure to soil contamination in the project areas is elevated due to the proximity and historic contamination of the former Phelps Dodge smelter site.
+However, as discussed in Section 3.13.1.3, soil sampling conducted at the RHC LPOE expansion areas and proposed Commercial LPOE to investigate potential contamination of the Phelps Dodge smelter site did not demonstrate any exceedances of ADEQ Non-Residential SRLs.
+These results suggest that similar, low levels are present in regional soils.